Green group — THINGS THAT COME IN "BOOKS"

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These are all words that can be used to ask for something, including a formal appeal or a casual bid.
+These are all words that can be used to ask for something, often in a polite or formal manner.
+They are all related to the act of making a request or appeal.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.